 Birds of the U.A.E.

-Taking picture of birds is quite challenging.
+Taking pictures of birds is quite challenging.
 They sit prettily, looking all posed for a beautiful picture.
 They remain in that ideal pose and wait for you to play with the lens until you get that perfect focus.

 And in that fraction of a second when you’re just about to hit the shutter release button, they conveniently fly away.